wing5wong/artisan-whs-static/source/_news/Sleeves rolled up at TeenAg skills.blade.md

 <p class="element element-paragraph">"We need students coming into our industry in all aspects, whether it's practical or working with machinery, technology and those kinds of things."</p>
 <p class="element element-paragraph">Bates has been in her role for four years and in that time, the number of TeenAg clubs has risen from a dire two, to a whopping 18.</p>
 <p class="element element-paragraph">She encouraged as many people to get involved with the junior farmer competition as possible.</p>
-<p class="element element-paragraph">"There has been some good learning here today, we have the team that came second in our ManawatÅ« competition here and they're like little sponges which is fantastic.</p>
+<p class="element element-paragraph">"There has been some good learning here today, we have the team that came second in our Manawatū competition here and they're like little sponges which is fantastic.</p>
 <p class="element element-paragraph">"We want to see more of those students that are interested and passionate.
 Come along with a friend, have a go, you'll surprise yourself and have a lot of fun."</p>
 <p class="element element-paragraph"><em>By Jesse King</em><br /><em>Whanganui Chronicle 1/10/18</em></p>